 Shift type (day, night, weekend, on-call)

-An assignment offering $70/hour for 40 hours/week equals a $2,800 weekly check, not including stipends or bonuses.
+An assignment offer $70/hour for 40 hours/week equals a $2,800 weekly check, not include stipends or bonuses.

 Weekly & Monthly Pay Breakdown